Canary-Prism/MCWorldManager/Launchers.md

     - supports the Flatpak version
     - supports the installed version
     - **DOES NOT** support AppImages (i haven't figured those out yet :p)
-    - for portables, it assumes you put your PrismLauncher somewhere in Downloads, Documents, or Desktop, and is only nested at most 2 folders deep
+    - for portables, it assumes you put your PrismLauncher somewhere in Downloads, Documents, Desktop, or %APPDATA%, and is only nested at most 2 folders deep
     - if you have multiple instances of Prism Launcher in your computer only the one that happens to get detected first is used

 ### MultiMC